jorgehjr84/jorgehjr84.github.io/about/javascript.md

     Functions -  A function is a procedure that calculates value or performs a task.

-    For Loops - This is an easy way to keep repeating something.
+    Loops - This is an easy way to keep repeating something.
 Instead of typing the same code over and over, you can just put it in a loop.
     For Loop - This is a loop that keeps repeating until a value is False.
     While Loop - This is a cleaner way of writing a loop.
 Below is an example of a for loop and a while loop
     - for (var i; i < 10; i++);